Monticello Day Pass and House Tour

 - Photography: Still photography, filming and video recording for personal use are permitted on the grounds of Monticello.
 No photography of any kind is allowed inside the house.

 - Pets.
 Pets are allowed on the grounds if leashed.
 With the exception of certified service dogs, pets are not allowed in any buildings or on the shuttle buses.
 Visitors who bring pets are required to clean up after them.
+NOTE: Do not bring pets to Monticello on September 7, 2013, the day of the Heritage Harvest Festival unless they are certified service animals.

 - Smoking.
 Monticello is a smoke-free site.